 The arrangement of your job responsibilities, pay rate, and required experience will vary depending on the position you’re applying for.
 Head to some of the links below to see where you can start.

 As the world transitions into a fully digital space, there are many documents that must be transferred from hard copies into digital format.
 There’s also an abundance of content out there that needs transcribing or subtitling.
 This is where the services of a data entry specialist come into play.

 A data entry clerk is someone who takes information or data and inputs it into a more usable digital format.
 Data entry jobs are flexible, allow you to work at home at your own pace, and also require very few qualifications.

 If you have excellent typing skills, a reliable internet connection, an eye for detail, and don’t mind doing monotonous tasks, then an online data entry role might be a good one for you.

 You’ve grown up having social media at your fingertips, so why not turn it into a job?
 If you know social media platforms like Facebook, Twitter, and Instagram inside and out, you can take your expertise to businesses and get paid to manage their social media accounts.

 As a social media manager, you’ll be the voice behind the business and handle the strategy and content that goes into each social channel.
 Since social media management has a sneaky way of taking up more time than expected, businesses are happy to offload these responsibilities to workers who understand the space.

-Not only could an opportunity like this be fun, but it’s also another excellent way to beef up your resume if you’re planning on going into the marketing, communications, or journalism field.
+Not only could an opportunity like this be fun, but it’s also another excellent way to beef up your resume if you’re planning on going into the marketing, communications, or even video game journalism field.

 To find a position in this field, your best bet is scouring the flexible employment and freelance jobs listed below.